LongIslandCWClub/k6zx-rbn/README.md

 modules are installed in the local virtual environment.
 In this way the entire required python support system is available locally.
-The required python modules are identified in the file 'requirements.txt' and are installed in the local virtual environment using *pip install -r requirements.txt*.
+The required python modules are identified in the file 'requirements.txt' and are installed in the local virtual environment using:

+    pip install -r requirements.txt*.

 It would also be possible to use the python interpreter and required packages installed on the system.
 This must be a python 3 version,